Genesis HealthCare: St. Joseph's Center evacuations and bankruptcy

+Mergers & acquisitions

-On April 1, 2011, Health Care REIT, Inc., now Welltower, completed a $2.4 billion acquisition of substantially all of the real estate assets of privately-owned Genesis HealthCare, which was previously announced on February 28, 2011.
+On April 1, 2011, Health Care REIT, Inc., now Welltower, completed a $2.4 billion acquisition of substantially all of the real estate assets of privately owned Genesis HealthCare, which was previously announced on February 28, 2011.
 In June 2012, Genesis HealthCare announced plans to acquire Sun Healthcare Group.

 On December 1, 2012, Genesis completed the acquisition of Sun Healthcare Group, Inc. (NASDAQ GS: SUNH), which was headquartered in Irvine, California and operated skilled nursing facilities, assisted and independent living centers, and behavior health centers in 23 states.
 Sun also owned SunDance Rehabilitation, CareerStaff Unlimited and SolAmor Hospice.
 Genesis acquired Sun for $8.50 per share.
 The aggregate amount of the merger was approximately $215, excluding closing costs and the repayment of Sun debts.

-On February 2, 2015, Genesis Healthcare merged with California-based Skilled Healthcare Group, Inc. The combined company operated more than 400 skilled nursing and assisted and senior living communities in 34 states and more than 1,800 rehabilitation therapy sites in 47 states.
-It reported over 90,000 employees with combined revenue of $5.5 billion.
+In February 2015, Genesis Healthcare merged with California-based Skilled Healthcare Group, Inc. The combined company operated more than 400 skilled nursing and assisted and senior living communities in 34 states and more than 1,800 rehabilitation therapy sites in 47 states.
 The company changed its ticker from (NYSE: SKH) to (NYSE: GEN).

 In June 2015, Genesis HealthCare acquired 24 skilled nursing facilities from Revera.

+The company acquired ProMedica in 2023.